-To keep the pipeline clean, you should also ensure that your sales representatives are removing prospects that have not responded by the last touch, from the sales pipeline.
+To keep the pipeline healthy, you should also ensure that your sales representatives are removing prospects from the sales pipeline who have not responded.

 8. Cleaning your pipeline.

-If you want an accurate sales forecast, you should clean your pipeline regularly.
-This is because sales forecasting uses each opportunity within the pipeline to determine whether it will close, but it doesn’t note the length of time it has been in that stage.
+If you want an accurate sales forecast, clean your pipeline regularly.
+This is because sales forecasting uses each opportunity within the pipeline to determine whether it will close, but it doesn’t note the time taken.

-For example, if you sent a deal proposal to a buyer one month ago and despite several follow-ups, you have not heard back, then most likely that deal will not go through.
+For example, if you sent a deal proposal to a buyer one month ago and despite several follow-ups you have not heard from them, then most likely that deal will not go through.

-Now say that deal was in the negotiation stage and was supposed to be for £2,000.
-The sales forecast would still count this deal as having a 90% close rate and add an additional £1,800 to the estimated revenue for next month.
+Now say that the deal was in the negotiation stage and was supposed to be for £2,000.
+The sales forecast would still count this deal as having a 90% close rate and add a £1,800 to the estimated revenue for next month.